Skip to main content

 • Only in-scope reports that follow this bug bounty program are accepted; anything else may be blocked.

 Important: Payments are issued only after we have identified the issue, fixed it, opened a pull request, and you have verified after release that the fix works for you.
-This process typically takes 3-5 days.
+This process typically takes 3-5 days after the issue is acknowledged.
 Please do not send messages like "to get paid"; payment happens only once the release is live and you've tested and validated the fix.

 How to Report